 Before your initial consultation

 Once an appointment has been made for you, we will email you “Module 1 – Overview”.
-This is an introductory module which will review somefacts and provide information about your surgical options.
-We suggest you read this prior to your initial consultations.
+This is an introductory module which will review some obesity facts and provide information about your surgical options.
+We suggest you read this prior to your initial consultation.

 These pre-operative appointments are an essential part of your journey as our team provide you with information about what to expect before and after your surgery.
 We understand that once you have made the decision to have surgery, you may want it straight away but preparation is very important to ensure your surgery is a success.